 “Twitter users need to make their point in 140 characters or less, USA Today, Fox News and others have shortened stories to be quickly digested and even media outlets like CNN rely on the pretty faces of their news anchors to keep our attention.
 As a result any substantive conversation lasting over five minutes is met with glazed eyes and shuffling feet.

-There are various things you can do to increase and improve your attention span.
-However, the basic, and most important are three things, about which I write extensively at my website:
+There are various things you can do to improve your attention span.
+However, the basic, and most important are three things, about which I have written extensively at my website:

-There is no necessity of going deeply into these subjects here, since you can learn about them by reading my articles.
+There is no necessity of going deeply into these topics here, since you can learn about them here, at this website.
 I have also written books with advice, guidance and exercises to develop these most important skills.